dchu096/dweeber/README.md

 # About Memu-bot

-Memubot is a bot i make for the Memu discord server, designed for tech support in mind, but with auto reply and moderations to replace dyno's job in server.
+Memubot is abot designed specifically for Memu server, mainly targeted at tech support uses but with moderation features to replace dyno's job in memu server

 # Bugs